miklosme/papers/src/app/home.md

+# Daily Digest (November 21, 2024)

+Hold onto your servers, AI enthusiasts!
+We've got a groundbreaking vision for the future of [hybrid cloud systems](https://papers.miklos.dev/2411.13239) that's about to revolutionize how we handle complex AI workloads.
+Imagine a world where your cloud infrastructure is as adaptable and intelligent as the AI it's running.
+That's exactly what researchers from IBM and the University of Illinois are cooking up!

+This isn't just another incremental upgrade, folks.
+We're talking about a full-stack redesign that's set to transform everything from the application layer right down to the hardware.
+The star of the show?
+A framework called THINKagents that's going to supercharge your AI systems with improved collaboration and specialization.
+But wait, there's more!
+Get ready for LLM as an Abstraction (LLMaaA) - a game-changing paradigm that uses natural language as the primary interface for managing complex applications.
+It's like having a master AI conductor orchestrating your entire digital symphony!

+But the innovation doesn't stop there.
+These brilliant minds are envisioning agentic systems that can tackle everything from software development to scientific simulations.
+And with optimization techniques that span the entire stack, we're looking at LLM-based agents that are not just smarter, but faster and more efficient too.
+It's a brave new world for AI in the cloud, and it's coming sooner than you think!

 # Daily Digest (November 20, 2024)

 Hold onto your neural networks, AI enthusiasts!
 We've got a game-changing paper that's about to revolutionize how we build [scalable LLM apps](https://papers.miklos.dev/2411.12357).
 Forget the days of haphazard development - this new layered architecture is the secret sauce to creating robust and scalable LLM-based software systems.